 A Simple Explanation of the Main Differences

-1. What you need to do
+What you need to do

-Software Engineer: Not very broad, but very deep
+Software Engineer: deep expertise

-2. Speed vs. Stability
+Speed vs. Stability

-Software Engineer for complex, large-scale systems
+Software Engineer: complex, large-scale

 When is it time to hire a full-stack developer?